 Using tweezers, try to place your wire back into place.
 If doing this and using wax does not help, as a last resort use a small fingernail clipper to clip the wire behind the last tooth to which it is securely fastened.
 If your discomfort continues, place wax on it.

 If you experience any bleeding when brushing or flossing, that usually means there is a local area of infection.
-Continue to keep the area clean by brushing, flossing and rinsing with Listerine.
-If a particular area is painful or you notice a bump of any sort, you should address this to Dr. Irving Eckstein and Dr. Azariy Yusupov as soon as possible.
+Continue to keep the area clean by brushing, flossing, and rinsing with Listerine.
+If a particular area is painful or you notice a bump of any sort, you should address this with Dr. Azariy Yusupov as soon as possible.

-Should you need to get in touch with Dr. Irving Eckstein and Dr. Azariy Yusupov for an emergency, call the special emergency hotline 1(800) 449-1810.
+Should you need to get in touch with Dr. Azariy Yusupov for an emergency, call the special emergency hotline at 1-(800) 449-1810.